NHL Training Camp Buzz: Matthews leaves Maple Leafs practice

 The 23-year-old forward did not practice Monday.
 He had an NHL career-high 69 points (29 goals, 40 assists) in 75 games last season, his third with Minnesota.

 Boldy practiced and spoke with the media Saturday.
 The team had the day off Sunday.
-He is expected to be a second-line right wing alongside Joel Eriksson Ek and Marcus Johansson.
+He is expected to play right wing on the second line with Joel Eriksson Ek and Marcus Johansson.

 Florida Panthers